keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus251.md

 -   [*The Four Loves*.
 ISBN: 978-0156329309.](http://amzn.to/1RAw4Tj)
 -   [*Perelandra*.
 ISBN: 978-0743234917](http://amzn.to/1RAw71E)
 -   [*Experiment in Criticism.
 ISBN:978-1107604728*](http://amzn.to/1MEYb78)
--   Other readings are available on Discovery: ["Meditations on a Toolshed", CS Lewis](https://drive.google.com/open?id=0B0CYQDZ8AWu8YjN0MFl2aGN0WTg); "Weight of Glory", CS Lewis, ["Is Truth Objective?", Peter Kreeft](https://docs.google.com/document/d/1yux6UZ8csZxhI-QqzQKeuf-fXiQm9fyvnq9IE6FPhxA/edit)
+-   Other readings are available on Discovery: [Lewis, "Meditations on a Toolshed"](https://drive.google.com/open?id=0B0CYQDZ8AWu8YjN0MFl2aGN0WTg); Lewis, "Weight of Glory", [Kreeft, "Is Truth Objective?"](https://docs.google.com/document/d/1yux6UZ8csZxhI-QqzQKeuf-fXiQm9fyvnq9IE6FPhxA/edit)

-### Course Description and Learning Outcomes
+### Course Description

 This course is a a study of the philosophical works of Lewis dealing with arguments for the existence of God based on human rationality, the problem of suffering, objective truth, and relation to popular culture.
 Includes viewing and discussion of pertinent videos.